-Behold a thing of beauty: Meet my latest make: My Mother’s Garden Afghan.
+Behold a thing of beauty: Meet my My Mother’s Garden Afghan.
 This stunning crochet flower blanket is a labor of love, made for my mother in all the delicious juicy shades of pinks and purples that she adores!

 I might be totally biased here, but this just might be my favorite kind of flower garden… this oh so cute crochet flower afghan!
 My mom loves purples and pinks and gorgeous lace but she’s also cold a lot these days, so I knew just the perfect yarn for the project.
 Something with beautiful drape while providing important warmth.

 Marly Bird’s Red Heart Chic Sheep yarn by Yarnspirations is a dream.
 If you’ve never tried a wool yarn, this is the time to do it.
 This yarn is so soft and squishy while being nice and warm.
 I felt like a spoiled princess crocheting with such lovely yarn and a big thank you to Yarnspirations for providing the yarn for this project.

 I also need to step into the crochet confessional here—but I know so many of you will relate!
 This gorgeous hunk of crochet love was intended for my mother’s birthday.. in July of LAST YEAR.
 Whelp..
 I missed THAT deadline….
 AND… the birthday AFTER that too!
 But no matter, because what’s even BETTER than a beautiful, lacy crochet flower blanket birthday gift?
 Why an UN-Birthday, just because I love you gift!

 It was all worth it in the end because my mom just adores this afghan.
 She loves the pinks and purples.
 She loves the lacy vibe.
 And what she loves most of all is that it keeps her so warm while she watches TV or chats with my dad in the living room.
 It might just be her favorite afghan.. but don’t tell my other sisters that.